C19940/hechang.github.io/README.md

-A Github Pages template for Zor's personal blog.
+A Github Pages template for Hechang's personal blog.